Gillian Welch: The Harrow & the Harvest

 In a 2007 feature in The Guardian, critic John Harris expressed frustration that there had not been a Gillian Welch release in four years.
 Creation Records founder Alan McGee showed optimism about Welch and Rawlings testing out some new songs while opening some concerts for Rilo Kiley, and wrote in a 2009 blog entry "the long gestation period signals nothing less than a perfect album".
 In 2009, Rawlings said that recording for the next Gillian Welch album has started, but did not give a release date.

 The Harrow & the Harvest was released on June 28, 2011.
 Welch attributed the long time period between releases to dissatisfaction with the songs they were writing.
 She explained: "Our songcraft slipped and I really don't know why.
 It's not uncommon.
 It's something that happens to writers.
 It's the deepest frustration we have come through, hence the album title."
 The writing process involved "this endless back and forth between the two of us," Welch said, stating that "It's our most intertwined, co-authored, jointly-composed album."

-The album received praise from publications such as The Los Angeles Times, Uncut, and Rolling Stone.
-Thom Jurek of Allmusic wrote that the album "is stunning for its intimacy, its lack of studio artifice, its warmth and its timeless, if hard won, songcraft".
+The album received praise from publications such as the Los Angeles Times, Uncut, and Rolling Stone.
+Thom Jurek of AllMusic wrote that the album "is stunning for its intimacy, its lack of studio artifice, its warmth and its timeless, if hard won, songcraft".

 The album peaked at No. 20 on the US Billboard 200 and No. 25 on the UK Albums Chart.
 It was nominated for a Grammy for Best Contemporary Folk Album, as well as Best Engineered Album.

 Boots No 1: The Official Revival Bootleg

 Boots No 1: The Official Revival Bootleg, was released on November 25, 2016.
-It received the status of "universal acclaim", receiving a Metacritic score of 79 out of 100, based on reviews from 8 critics.
 The album celebrates the 20th anniversary of Welch's debut album, Revival, and includes outtakes, alternate versions, and demos of the songs featured on the original, as well as eight new unreleased tracks.